5 Tips for Successful Music Lessons

 How young is too young for music lessons?
 Answer is, it depends, because learning music comes from the heart and you can begin music lessons at almost any age.
-Occasionally, however, starting a child too young can lead to frustration, for example, some instruments like guitar require greater finger dexterity than piano, so sometimes it is best to wait until the right age to ensure your child has a pleasant and fun experience.
+Occasionally, however, starting too soon can lead to frustration on some instruments like guitar require greater finger dexterity than piano.
+It is best to wait until the right age to ensure your child has a pleasant and fun experience.
 Waiting as little as one year can mean your child will progress faster and learn more.
-The key to success is knowing the right age to start, because that right age is unique for each child.
-The right age depends on your child’s ability, desire to learn, and the type of instrument they play.
+The key to success is knowing the right age to start, and the right age is unique for every child.
+The right age depends on ability, desire to learn and the type of instrument they choose.

-Below are guidelines we recommend using to determine the right time to begin music lessons.
+Below are guidelines we recommend to determine the right time to begin music lessons.

 1 – 5 Years Old.

 If a preschooler has a keen desire and wants to start music, we suggest Kindermusik, Music Garten or a Music Forever music together class.
 This will give them a good foundation in music basics.
-Please click on the link for a location nearest you.
 At this young age, a group setting is generally better for children to learn music by playing games and interacting with others.
 Once this foundation is set, the child is ready to enroll in private lessons.

 6 Years and Older

-At our music school, the youngest age for private piano or keyboard lessons is six years old.
+At our music school, the youngest age for private piano or keyboard lessons is six-years.
 At this age, children have longer attention spans and can retain information better.

 Guitar – Acoustic, Electric and Bass Lessons